Bridge indices of spatial graphs and diagram colorings: Computations

 \subsubsection{Computing the Wirtinger number of a graph diagram}

+In the context of our code, it is convenient to \textit{truncate} our spatial graph diagrams, meaning we imagine removing small neighborhoods of vertices (of degree larger than two).
+We refer to these neighborhoods as \textit{pods}.
+After removing pods, we have two types of arcs: arcs which connect the endpoints of pods to undercrossings, and arcs which connect two undercrossings.

-The program begins by identifying all strands in the Gauss code, which can be classified as pods (arcs in the neighborhood of a vertex), arcs connecting the endpoints of pods to undercrossings, or arcs connecting two undercrossings.
-It first sets \(k=1\) and generates a list of \textit{seeds}, which are combinations of \(k\) strands, ensuring that at least one pod is included in each combination.
-(Our algorithm does not require this, but adding in this requirement will still produce a viable upper bound.)
-For each seed, it colors the arcs in the seed and creates a truncated version of the graph by removing any pods that are not part of the selected seed.
+The program begins by identifying all strands in the Gauss code which can be classified as pods or one of the two aforementioned types of arcs.
+It first sets \(k=1\) and generates a list of \textit{seeds},\footnote{Note that elsewhere in the paper we refer to \textit{each} initially colored strand as a seed, but in the context of our code, we refer to the \textit{entire} collection of initial strands as a seed.} which are combinations of \(k\) strands, ensuring that each strand must be either a pod or an arc which connects two undercrossings (more precisely, arcs connecting the endpoints of pods to undercrossings are not allowed to be in a seed).
+For each seed, it colors the strands in the seed and creates a truncated version of the graph by removing any pods that are not part of the selected seed.

 The program then attempts to maximally extend this truncated graph through two types of coloring moves: one that extends from the endpoint of a pod and another that extends from an undercrossing if its corresponding overstrand is colored.
-If the entire truncated graph can be colored, the function returns \(k\).
-If not, it tries the next seed.
-Should no combination successfully color the truncated graph, the algorithm increments \(k\) and repeats the process.
+If the entire truncated graph can be colored, the seed is added to the list of \textit{colorable seeds}.
+Half of the sum of weights of strands in the seeds gives an upper bound for the Wirtinger number and an upper bound for $k$ (the maximum number of strands in a colorable seed).
+The program keeps running until $k$ reaches its upper bound and returns the minimum Wirtinger number and the corresponding seeds.